 \section{Off-Belief Learning}

-One of the big challenges for ZSC in partially observable settings is how to \emph{interpret} the actions of other agents and to account for how they will interpret our actions in turn.
-In the following we will introduce OBL, a method that allows us to solve this problem by learning optimal \emph{grounded} policies, which simply do not interpret actions of other agents at all and assumes other agents will do the same to their actions.

-OBL is introduced both as a formal method with corresponding proofs and as a scalable algorithm based on a \emph{fictitious transition} mechanism applicable to the deep RL setting.
+One of the big challenges in ZSC under partially observable settings is to determine how to \emph{interpret} the actions of other agents and how to select actions that will be interpretable to other agents.
+In the following we introduce OBL, a method that addresses this problem by learning a hierarchy of policies, with an optimal \emph{grounded} policy at the lowest level, which does not interpret other agents' actions at all.
+We will discuss OBL both as a formal method with corresponding proofs and as a scalable algorithm based on a \emph{fictitious transition} mechanism applicable to the deep RL setting.